copernicus-mogley/zkav.club/opportunities/README.md

 * We work across communities and ecosystems; sometimes the event pays, sometimes a grant or sponsor does.
 Sometimes we’re scrappy.

-* Coordinator roles are mostly async and collaborative: you’ll be working with other coordinators and the gigs call list to assemble complete deliverables.
+* Coordinator roles are mostly async and collaborative: you’ll be working with other coordinators and the gigs networks to assemble complete deliverables.

 * Our default is lightweight and text-first: each Recording Station item keeps a simple “source of truth” file that evolves with the item (format is flexible).